 Can you tell me more about the Land Economy Fellows?

 Newnham’s Director of Studies, Professor Martin Dixon, is a University Professor of Law in the Department of Land Economy.
 His research interests include the law of real property, with emphasis on co-owned land, mortgages and the land registration system; international law, especially the roles of international organisations including the United Nations; relationship with municipal law and state sovereignty.

-Dr Helen Bao is a University Lecturer in real estate finance, focusing on the areas of valuation and housing economics.
+Dr Helen Bao is a University Senior Lecturer in real estate finance, focusing on the areas of valuation and housing economics.
 Her research interests include hedonic price modelling using semi–parametric techniques, sample selection bias in property price indices and the land market and public housing policy in the Greater China Region.

 What jobs do Newnham Land Economy students go on to do?